 The marina has room for 50+ boats.
 It has all the typical services of Finnish marinas including of course a sauna, showers, electricity and a filling station.
 It is sheltered from all westerly winds but a bit open to easterlies.

-Laivasilta is a culinary haven.
-There are two restaurants just off the jetty and two more in the nearby square.
-In the marina you can find cafe/restaurant Laivasilta (hint: try one of their hamburgers) and the slightly more upscale Saltbodan.
-A few meters further inland you have twins bistros Cantor and Ölvin (Swedish for “beer and wine”, should give you a hint).
-My recommendation: stay for a couple of days and give the ship’s cook a few well deserved days off!
+Laivasilta is a small scale culinary haven.
+There are a couple of restaurants/cafes just off the jetty.
+In the marina you can find the cafe/restaurant Laivasilta (hint: try one of their hamburgers).
+Alittle further towards the main street you can find cafe/restaurant Saltbodan.
+My recommendation: give the ship’s cook a well deserved day off!

 If you are looking for activities, there are plenty around Laivasilta.
-There is a small art gallery and a shop for African handicraft (!) in the red buildings lining the harbor.
 The main attraction in the marina is the very interesting Loviisa Maritime museum.
-The museum tells the story about local seafaring from the 18th century unti present days.
+The museum tells the story about local seafaring from the 18th century until present days.
 Unfortunately the exhibition is only signposted in Swedish and Finnish but you can ask the very nice staff for a tour.
 For some more maritime inspiration, just below the museum you can find a small jetty for some charming, small wooden boats.